How do I reissue my SSL certificate?

 The situation is the same for HTTP-based and DNS-based validation.
 After the file is uploaded or the record is created, the certificate should be validated and issued within 2 hours.

 Processing of order by Certification Authority may take about 2 hours.
-If certificate is not delivered in 2 hours please review I have not received my SSL certificate troubleshooter for help.
+If certificate is not delivered in 2 hours please contact our Live Support or submit a ticket.